oracle/truffleruby/doc/user/compatibility.md

 in the GraalVM Native Image.

-However, when run on the JVM, TruffleRuby is unable to trap `USR1` or `QUIT`, as these are reserved by the JVM itself.
-Any code that relies on being able to trap those signals will need to fall over to another available signal.
+However, when run on the JVM, TruffleRuby is unable to trap `USR1` or `QUIT`, as these signals are reserved by the JVM.
+In such a case `trap(:USR1) {}` will raise an `ArgumentError`.
+Any code that relies on being able to trap those signals will need to fall back to another available signal.
 Additionally, `FPE`, `ILL`, `KILL`, `SEGV`, `STOP`, and `VTALRM` cannot be trapped, but these signals are also unavailable on MRI.